emotionLoop/jsCode/Readme.md

 jsCode allows you to generate and share your own JavaScript coding guidelines.

-# This is no longer maintained.
-The code is kept here for historical reasons. **
+## NOTE: This is no longer maintained.

 Please refer to https://github.com/rwaldron/idiomatic.js and http://eslint.org/ for good guides.

+_The code is kept here for historical reasons._

 --